mohisen/bonsai-simulink/examples/simulink-househeat/README.md

 # Simulink Househeat Example

-This is a step-by-step guide for using Bonsai's Universal Coordinator in Python to connect the Bonsai Platform to a Simulink model.
+This is a step-by-step guide for using Bonsai's Universal Python Coordinator to connect the Bonsai Platform to a Simulink model.

 You have to have Matlab and Simulink installed.
 Trial versions can be downloaded from [TheMathworks](http://www.themathworks.com)